abelsj60/lexical-401/lined-code-node/v1/README.md

   ```

 Note: Need to call user attention to one or more lines in particular?
 No problem.
-You can add discret line classes — such as "active" to one or more of your lines via the `ADD_DISCRETE_LINE_CLASSES_COMMAND` command or its sibling method.
+You can add discrete line classes — such as "active" to one or more of your lines via the `ADD_DISCRETE_LINE_CLASSES_COMMAND` and `REMOVE_DISCRETE_LINE_CLASSES_COMMAND` commands or their sibling methods.

 ### Text handling

 No one really wants to add pictures or interactive elements to code blocks.

-This lead me to one of the `LinedCodeNodes` central tenets — most of its import, export, and update logic revolves around text.
-This makes life easy, as Lexical goes nuts when merging code tokens while users type.
-Debugging that sounded like a nightmare.
+This lead me to one of the `LinedCodeNode's` central tenets — most of its import, export, and update logic revolves around plain text, not nodes.
+This makes life much easier, as Lexical goes nuts when merging code tokens while users type.
+Debugging that seems like a nightmare.

 ## Guides and patterns